When it comes to analyzing the forex market, there’s always a debate between the fundamentalists and technicians!

 Fundamental analysis evaluates economic indicators and events to predict currency value changes.

-Does “history repeats itself” in technical analysis?
+Does “history repeat itself” in technical analysis?

 History repeats itself is an understatement because human behaviours are unpredictable different behaviours may have different impacts on the economy of a country.
 However, coincidences may occur.